dokzai/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 Since I have never used jest and supertest before I had to learn and watch YouTube videos in order to learn how to use it.
 I also learnt about GeoJSON data and how it can be used to query for locations near or in proximity to a longitude and lattidude!

 ## 😄 Next Steps
-I think that with usage of GeoJSON points I can probably add a lot more features for querying to my MVP.
+I think that with usage of GeoJSON points I can probably add a lot more features for querying to my MVP (minimum viable product).
 Overall I had a lot of fun learning new technologies and I'm excited to apply this to other projects I make soon in the future!